 Fuel up on breakfast, then head out with a map in hand and a daypack to hold your essentials, including water, snacks, a rain jacket and a warm layer.
 While hiking shoes are fine for most trails, if you’re thinking of heading off the beaten path, a solid pair of boots will offer more support and traction on uneven terrain and slippery rocks.

 Camping + canoeing (or kayaking)

 Parc national du Fjord-du-Saguenay and Parc national de Frontenac are loaded with lakes and rivers, and have special kayak-camping and canoe-camping sites.
-If you don’t have your own boat, you can rent a kayak for the day from the park or pick up a rental from MEC (Montreal or Longueuil locations).
+If you don’t have your own boat, you can rent a kayak for the day from the park.

 A camping adventure in the heart of Parc national de la Gaspésie or Parc national d’Aiguebelle can help you get away from it all to reconnect with nature.
 Don’t forget to fill out a backcountry access permit form before your stay.